 Effective communication with your corgi is vital for successful herding work.
 They need to understand and obey commands well.
 Seeking advice from a professional dog trainer can be beneficial to ensure your corgi is trained effectively and safely.

 Safety is a top priority when working with a corgi on the farm.
-Proper training and socialisation, as well as using appropriate equipment like a harness and lead, are essential precautions.
+Training and socialisation, as well as using appropriate equipment like a harness and lead, are essential precautions.
 Keep a close eye on your corgi at all times, watching for signs of stress or fatigue.

 Lastly, familiarise your corgi with the farm’s boundaries and layout to prevent them from wandering off and getting lost.
 The last thing you want is your furry friend disappearing into the dusk.